 How to segment your audience?The main goal of behavioral segmentation is to gather accurate data on your customer behavior and find correlations in it.
 Click To Tweet

 Let’s assume that a group of your app users only reinstall the app or visit the website, a week before major holidays.
 From this, you can infer that these people are driven by occasion or hunt for a bargain.
-And you can then use this insight to increase your sales during the discount season by re-marketing to these people.
+From this, you can infer that these people are driven by occasion or hunt for a bargain.
+And you can then use these audience insights to increase your sales during the discount season by re-marketing to these people.

 But before you make any conclusions, you need to gather a lot of data.
 Since you want to cover both existing and prospective customers, here’s where you need to look for the data: